Semester Project

 Watch the videos on this site to identify some common mistakes.
 Here is some general advice:

-• Budget your time.
+- Budget your time.
 You only have ~10 minutes, and we will be running a tight schedule.
 Plan for 8-10 minutes to talk, and 2 minutes to answer questions.
 If your talk runs too short or too long, it makes you seem unprepared.
 Rehearse your talk ahead of time (with your group) several times in order to get a better feel for your timing.
 Note also that you may have a tendency to talk faster during your actual talk than you will during your rehearsal.
 Talking faster in order to speed up is not a good strategy – you are much better off simply cutting material ahead of time.

-• Don’t write too much on each slide.
+- Don’t write too much on each slide.
 You don’t want people to have to read your slides, because if the audience is reading your slides, then they aren’t listening to you.
 You want your slides to provide visual cues to the points that you are making – not substitute for your spoken words.
 Concentrate on graphical displays and bullet-pointed lists of ideas (not sentences).

-• Put your problem in context.
+- Put your problem in context.
 Remember that most of your audience will have little or no knowledge of your subject matter.
 The easiest way to lose people is to dive right into technical details that require prior domain knowledge.
 Spend a few minutes at the beginning of your talk introducing your audience to the most basic aspects of your topic and present some motivation for what you are studying.

-• Speak loudly and clearly.
+- Speak loudly and clearly.
 Remember that you know more about your topic that anyone else in the room, so speak and act with confidence!

-• Tell a story – not necessarily the whole story.
+- Tell a story – not necessarily the whole story.
 It is unrealistic to expect that you can tell your audience everything that you know about your topic in 10 minutes.
 You should strive to convey the big ideas in a clear fashion, but not dwell on the details.
 Your talk will be successful if your audience is able to walk away with an understanding of what your research question was, how you addressed it, and what the implications of your findings are.

 Write-Up

-Your write-up will similar to a report to client crafted in Quarto, compiled to a pdf, due on Thursday, December 12th by midnight.
+Your write-up will be similar to a report to client crafted in Quarto, compiled to a pdf, due on Thursday, December 12th by midnight.

 In your write-up, you should tell a data science audience about your project, why they should care about it, and what you have discovered.
 Your audience will be people like you – current or aspiring data scientists.
 Keep in mind that this audience is extraordinarily diverse in terms of skills and abilities, so you should assume very little about what they might know.
 However, your audience is reasonably tech-savvy, so you need not “dumb-down” your analysis.